WangLab-ComputationalBiology/btc-scrna-training/material/docs/stratification-and-cnv.md

 #### 2.1.
 InferCNV predictions

 The first UMAP displays malignancy status based on inferCNV predictions.
 By default, the pipeline will utilize this annotation for downstream analysis.
-The inferCNV leverages in a hidden Markov model (HMM) to identify copy number variations (CNVs) status based on expression data.
-It is a time-consuming task, therefore we applied a heuristic to subsampling cells per cluster, `thr_cluster_size`.
-In summary, the method performs well, but it has limitations displaying misassigned cells, and low accuracy in small populations.
+The inferCNV utilizes a time-consuming statistical method, therefore we applied a heuristic approach by subsampling cells per cluster, `thr_cluster_size`.
+In summary, the method performs well, but it has limitations in displaying misassigned cells, and low accuracy in small populations.

 ![Image caption](figures/umap-infercnv.png){align=center}